 Favorite quote from the author:

-Another self-help classic, published even one year before Think And Grow Rich, in 1936, this has sold over 15 million copies throughout the 80 years it’s been in print.
+This self-help classic, published even one year before Think And Grow Rich, in 1936, has sold over 15 million copies throughout the 80 years it’s been in print.

 This book has surely shaped behavioral psychology the way we know it today, as it reads like an instruction manual on how you can be more liked by others, get them to do favors for you and even change their behavior under your influence.